Ukraine invasion: What to know as Russian forces target Kyiv

 The West has taken a military option in Ukraine off the table, but world leaders — with the exception of Moscow ally China — are preparing measures aimed at hurting the Russian economy and its leaders, including President Putin’s inner circle.

-French President Emmanuel Macron said his country and its allies have decided to further sanction individuals, as well as impose penalties targeting finance, energy and other sectors.
+The EU on Friday unanimously agreed to freeze the assets of Putin and his foreign minister Sergey Lavrov.

-Macron also said the EU has decided on an “unprecedented” 1.5 billion euros ($1.68 billion) in economic aid for Ukraine.
+French President Emmanuel Macron said the EU has decided on an “unprecedented” 1.5 billion euros ($1.68 billion) in economic aid for Ukraine.

-Among the penalties the European Union is considering is freezing the assets of Putin and his foreign minister.
-But it was unclear how badly they would be hit by such a move or if it would be mainly symbolic.

-Luxembourg’s foreign minister, Jean Asselborn, said the EU was “very close to an agreement” on the asset freeze for Putin and Lavrov.

 Asian and Pacific countries have joined the West in taking punitive measures against Russia, including export controls aimed at starving its industries and military of semiconductors and other high-tech products.